nuuuwan/news_lk3_data/README.md

 State Minister Sanath Nishantha lost his life in a tragic accident on the Colombo - Katunayake expressway early this morning.

-The deceased lawmaker is now lying in state at Jayaratne Funeral Parlour in Borella for the public to pay their last respects.
+The deceased lawmaker is now lying in state at Jayaratne Funeral Parlour in Borella, and the members of the public are allowed to pay their last respects.

 The casket will be brought to the late state minister’s residence in Puttalam at 10:30 a.m. tomorrow (Jan.26).

-◼️
+According to the police, the state minister’s vehicle had crashed against the roadside barrier before rear-ending a moving container truck around 2:00 a.m. today.

+Following the fatal collision, three critically injured people including State Minister Nishantha had been rushed to the Colombo North Teaching Hospital in Ragama.

+...

 [Data](articles/a1b1ac3b.json)